metal-stack/docs/docs/src/overview/kubernetes.md

 ## Gardener with metal-stack

-With the help of the [Gardener](https://gardener.cloud/) project, metal-stack can be used for spinning up Kubernetes clusters quickly and reliably on bare metal machines.
-Gardener is an open-source project and a system to manage Kubernetes clusters.
-Based on one cluster, other K8s clusters can be created by Gardener on many different cloud providers.
+[Gardener](https://gardener.cloud/) is an open source project for orchestrated Kubernetes cluster provisioning.
+It supports many different cloud providers, metal-stack being one of them.
+Using the Gardener project, metal-stack can act as a machine provider for Kubernetes worker nodes.

+The idea behind the Gardener project is to start with a dedicated set of Kubernetes clusters (this can be a single cluster, too), which are used to host Kubernetes control planes for new Kubernetes clusters.
+The new Kubernetes control planes reside in dedicated namespaces of the initial clusters ("Kubernetes in Kubernetes" or "underlay / overlay Kubernetes").
+Where initial clusters come from is the subject of a larger debate, with suggestions made in a later section of this document.

+Gardener's architecture is designed for multi-tenant environments, with a strong distinction between the operator and the end users.
+In Gardener, Kubernetes control planes for different tenants may reside in the same operator cluster.
+This approach makes it very suitable for being used with bare metal because it allows taking full advantage of the server resources.
+Another implication is that end users do not have access to their control plane components, such as the kube-apiserver or the ETCD.
+These are managed by the operator and in case of metal-stack even physically divided from the end user's workload.

+Gardener allocates machines from a cloud provider and automatically deploys a kubelet to those nodes, which then joins the appropriate control plane.
+Operators can also nest clusters so that newly provisioned clusters can be used to spin up more clusters, leading to nearly infinite scalability (also known as "kubeception" model).

+### Terminology

-At first, the most important Gardener terms are explained.
-More information can also be found in the [glossary](https://github.com/gardener/documentation/blob/master/website/documentation/glossary/_index.md).
+We would like to explain the most important Gardener terms.
+The terminology used in the Gardener project has many similarities to the architecture of Kubernetes.
+Additional information can also be found in the [official glossary](https://github.com/gardener/documentation/blob/master/website/documentation/glossary/_index.md).

-**Garden Cluster**

-A dedicated Kubernetes cluster that the Gardener control plane runs in.
-The Kubernetes cluster can be setup e.g. on metalstack.cloud or GCP.
+#### Garden Cluster

+The Garden Cluster is a Kubernetes cluster that runs the Gardener Control Plane.

+The control plane components introduce dedicated Kubernetes API resources for provisioning new Kubernetes clusters with the Gardener.
+It also takes care of the validation for many of those Gardener API resources and also reconciling some of them.
+The components are the following:

+- Gardener API Server
+- Gardener Controller Manager
+- Gardener Scheduler
+- Gardener Admission Controller

+The control plane components can be deployed in the Garden Cluster through the Gardener Operator.

-The Garden cluster can also be used as seed cluster by deploying the Gardenlet into it.
+The Garden cluster can also be used as [seed](#seeds-and-soils) cluster.

-**Virtual Garden**

-A virtual cluster inside the Garden cluster.
-The virtual cluster is node less.
-Is is only a control plane node / cluster with the following components:
+#### Virtual Garden

+A recommended way to deploy the Gardener is running a "virtual cluster" inside the Garden cluster.
+It is basically a Kubernetes control plane without any worker nodes, providing the Kubernetes API in an own ETCD.
+Its purpose is to store all Gardener resources (such that they reside inside a dedicated ETCD) and provide an individual update lifecycle from the Garden Cluster.
+End users can have access to own project namespaces in the virtual garden, too.

+The virtual garden consists of the following components:

 - garden kube-apiserver
 - etcd